nestigd/landsofmire_client/README.md

 # Lands of Mire

 Lands of Mire is a web app consisting in a homepage, a game and a store.
-I'm using this project to practice ReactJS
+I'm using this project to practice ReactJS and the MERN stack in general

 # CREATE-REACT-APP